yasir2000/openwrt-oldwiki-md/HowToInstallOntoUsbDrive.rst

 .. and there you have it.
 Your router with a USB mounted, a swap-file and more space to play with while you get things sorted.
 Pipe your logs to it.
 Put xmail on your router and have a small mail server.
 Run asterisk and have voicemail.
 I have all of these working.

 I even have xmail receiving VOIP mailbox emails - unpacking them and placing them in the asterisk voicemail directory (appropriately ''soxed'' into shape).
+I've added this (filter script included) to the voip-info wiki here:  [http://www.voip-info.org/wiki/view/Xmail+filter+to+Voicemail+script Xmail Filter to Voicemail]
 ----
 CategoryHowTo